jpconstantineau/BlueMicro_BLE/documentation/docs/keyboards.md

 You can use the configuration files for these keyboards as a starting point for your own.

+For the latest list of keyboards with configurations available, see [here](https://github.com/jpconstantineau/BlueMicro_BLE/tree/master/firmware/keyboards)

+The process to add your own keyboard is quite simple.
+All you need to edit is 4 files.
+See how [here](adding_keyboard.md).

 | Keyboard          | Contributor      |  Notes       |
 | ----------------- | ---------------- | ---------- |